-- 8.1 Valuers must at all times act with integrity, independence and objectivity, and avoid conflicts of interest and any actions or situations that are inconsistent with their professional obligations.
+- 7.1 The valuer should keep a record of the source of information quoted in the report and to make and retain legible notes as to his findings and, particularly, the limits of inspection and the circumstances under which it was carried out. - 7.2 The valuer should also keep a record of the comparable transactions and/or valuations to which he has had regard in arriving at his valuation. - 8.
+Independence, Objectivity and Conflicts of Interest - 8.1 Valuers must at all times act with integrity, independence and objectivity, and avoid conflicts of interest and any actions or situations that are inconsistent with their professional obligations.
 Members must also declare any potential conflicts of interest personal or professional to all relevant parties. - 8.2 The Lender may specify additional criteria for independence for a valuation for secured lending.
 In the absence of specification, the additional criteria shall be deemed to include a stipulation that the valuer has had no previous, current or anticipated involvement with the borrower, or prospective borrower the asset to be valued or any other party connected with a transaction for which the lending is required.
 'Previous involvement' would normally be anything within the period of 24 months preceding the date of instruction or date of agreement of the terms of engagement (whichever is earlier), but a specific longer period may be prescribed or adopted in individual jurisdictions.

 - 8.3 Any previous or current involvement with the borrower or the real property or asset to be valued must be disclosed to the Lender prior to the acceptance of the instruction.
 Disclosure should also extend to any anticipated future involvement.
-(References 'borrower' include a prospective to borrower or any other party connected with the transaction for which the lending is required).
+(References to 'borrower' include a prospective borrower or any other party connected with the transaction for which the lending is required).
 Examples of such involvement that may result in a conflict of interest include situations where the valuer or his firm: - has a long-standing professional relationship with the borrower or the owner of the real property or asset - is introducing the transaction to the Lender or the borrower, for which a fee is payable to the valuer or his firm - has a financial interest in the asset or in the borrower - is acting for the owner of the real property or asset in a related transaction - is acting (or has acted) for the borrower on the purchase of the real property or asset - is retained to act in the disposal or letting of a completed development on the subject real property or asset - has recently acted in a market transaction involving the real property or asset - has provided fee earning professional advice on the real property or asset to current or previous owners or their lenders and/or - is providing development consultancy for the current or previous owners. - 8.4 The valuer must consider whether any previous, current or anticipated involvement with either the real property or asset or related parties is sufficient to create a conflict with the valuer's duty to be independent and objective.
 Matters such as the quantum of any financial interest in a connected party, the scope for the valuer or his firm to benefit materially from a particular valuation outcome and the level of fees earned from any connected party as a proportion of total fee income may all be material.